Schmidt SON light mounts

 I have different mounts for different bikes.
 For example, if your bike has sidepull caliper brakes, you can't use a mount designed for cantilever brakes if you're mounting the light at the fork crown.
 Caliper brake mounts generally also work with V brakes, as the connecting wire passes in front of the mount.
 However, all mounts for V brakes won't necessarily work with caliper brakes.
 The base of the mount must be fairly flat and thin if you're going to mount a caliper brake since the mount fits between the brake and the fork crown.

-Some headlights are designed to project light not only at a distance, but quite close to the bicycle.
+Many newer headlights are designed to project light not only at a distance, but quite close to the bicycle.
 These are ideal for commuters and people who ride bike paths.
-The Busch & Müller Lumotec CYO R headlights and the Lumotec IQ Fly RT, introduced in October, 2010 are ideal commuter headlights, as are the B&M Luxos headlights introduced in September 2012, and the IQ Premium models introduced in September, 2013.
+The Busch & Müller Lumotec CYO Premium headlights and the Lumotec IQ Fly RT, introduced in October, 2010 are ideal commuter headlights, as are the B&M Luxos headlights introduced in September 2012, and the IQ Premium models introduced in September, 2013.
 But if they aren't mounted high enough above the front tire, the lower part of the beam will be blocked by the tire, or the fender.
 You do have fenders on your commuter bike, right?
 So the height of the mount must be taken into account.
 Some light housings are tall, like the Lumotec IQ Fly, and so they don't need a tall mount to get the light's beam high enough.
 Other lights, like the Lumotec CYO R are very short, and need a tall mount for the beam to clear the tire and fender.

 I list every dynamo headlight mount I sell below, and with each mount, I will soon list all of the headlights it is compatible with.
-Some headlights ship with a mount included.
+Most headlights ship with a mount included.
 I note that with each mount.

 Some headlights, like those from Schmidt, have a switch that protrudes upwards from the body of the light.
 If the light is mounted at the fork crown, and if your bike has lots of cables routed past the fork crown, such as for STI and ERGO shifters, those cables might contact the switch, turning your headlight on or off as you turn the handlebar.
 So you may find that you need to arrange your cables differently.